stangeorge/book-reviews/README.md

 # Book Reviews

-A few words on this books I've read:
+A few words on the books I've read:

 ## Table of Contents